 eForcity Unfair and Deceptive Trade Practices Investigation:

 eForcity is an online retailer that also fulfills orders for other stores, including Newegg and Walmart.
-Customers report myriad issues associated with their orders.
+Customers report myriad issues associated with their orders to consumer rights attorneys.
 Products advertised as new are instead in used condition, wrong products are delivered, and delivery times are longer than advertised.
 Returns are also an ordeal, with the consumer incurring the cost of a 15% restocking fee, even when the wrong item arrived, or arrived damaged.
 Returning the item within 30 days does not eliminate the restocking fee and shipping costs also fall on the customer.
 After 30 days, returns are not accepted, and the extra days that it may take for eForcity to receive a delivery count against the consumer.

 Instacart and Doordash Deceptive Tip Stealing Investigation:

 Migliaccio & Rathod LLP’s consumer protection lawyers in DC are currently investigating app-based food delivery services Instacart and Doordash for deceiving consumers who tip.
 It is commonly understood that a tip given to a worker is meant for the worker, rather than for the company.
 Doordash and Instacart, however, do not give their workers the full tip amount entered by customers, and instead use the customer’s tip to offset the amount that the company already agreed to pay the workers for their work.
 For example, a customer might give a $10 tip for a delivery made, but only a portion of those $10 may make it to the worker as a tip.
 This is a deceptive practice because the reasonable customer believes all of their tip, not a portion or percentage, will go to the worker, but that is not the case.